MR

 How to Avoid Withholding Tax When Withdrawing RRSP Funds

+RRSP withdrawals are not advisable, and you should consider other options before withdrawing from your RRSP.
 If possible, you should avoid taking money out of your RRSP before retirement.
-You should not access your RRSP unless you are in extreme financial problems and have no other option.
+You should only access your RRSP if you are in extreme financial problems and have no other option.

-But, if you withdraw cash under the Lifelong Learning Plan (LLP) or Home Buyers’ Plan (HBP), you can avoid RRSP taxes.
+However, you can withdraw cash under the Lifelong Learning Plan (LLP) or Home Buyers’ Plan (HBP) and avoid RRSP taxes.

 1. Home Buyers’ Plan (HBP)